 Size and Capacity

 This relates to what type of material your case is made from.
-Is it made of wood, glass, plastic, metal, or a combination of materials?
+Is it made of wood, glass, plastic, metal, or a combination?
 Each material has its strengths.
 For instance, glass allows a better view of the ball and is easier to clean than acrylic but is not as tough.

 Choices for Personalization

 This concerns everything from whether you can add a personal touch to the cases.
-This may include engravings that showcase the significance of each of the balls in your collection.
+I’ve noticed that many of the smaller cases offer much better personalization for a more affordable cost.
+Personalization may include engravings that showcase the significance of each of the balls in your collection.
+Since these are golf balls without much distinction, you will likely want the personalization.
 You can also get options to add more or less space for your balls.